alluguntihemanth/BharatIntern/README.md

 # BharatIntern
-These are the mini-projects for my internship at Bhatat Intern.
+These are the mini-projects for my internship at Bharat Intern.